This one-year course gives you the chance to focus on your creative and professional development as a screenwriter, producer or filmmaker.

 The MFA is taught over three trimesters, starting in September.

 In the first and second of these, you will focus on research into your idea and into the professional context for your work in the PROFESSIONAL PRACTICE module (60 credits).
-We will agree a set of exercises and tasks to help develop craft skills, professional contacts and industry knowledge relating to the area in which you wish to work.
+We will agree on a set of exercises and tasks to help develop craft skills, professional contacts and industry knowledge relating to the area in which you wish to work.
 These exercises are gathered into a portfolio for assessment.

 In the final trimester, you will apply these ideas, skills, contacts, connections and confidence to the development of your final project in the PROJECT DEVELOPMENT module (60 credits).
 You will get feedback on your final project from Napier staff and from an industry professional working in your area.

 Students will work with Programme Leader James Mavor and other key staff at Edinburgh Napier.